opqdonut/clojure-exercises/README.md

 ## getting started

 To work on the exercises you need a clojure environment.
-Here are two recommended ways of getting one:
+Here are three recommended ways of getting one:

-- Work on the exercises online at http://tryclj.com
+- Work on the exercises online at http://clojurescript.io
+- If you want to start programming clojure for real, install Leiningen: https://leiningen.org
 - Nightcode is a nice and easy clojure IDE that you can install on Windows, OS X or Linux: https://sekao.net/nightcode/